awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-required-permissions-function.md

 # Permissions for rotation<a name="rotating-secrets-required-permissions-function"></a>

 Secrets Manager uses a Lambda function to rotate a secret\.
-The Lambda function has a resource policy that allows Secrets Manager to invoke it\.
-Secrets Manager calls the Lambda function by invoking an [IAM execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) attached to the Lambda function\.
-Permissions for the Lambda function are granted through the IAM execution role as inline policies\.
+The Lambda service assumes an [IAM execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) and provides those credentials to the code for the Lambda function when it executes\.
 If you turn on rotation by using the Secrets Manager console, the Lambda function, resource policy, execution role, and execution role inline policies are created for you\.

+If you create the Lambda function another way, you must make sure it has the correct permissions\.
+You also need to create an execution role and make sure it has the correct permissions\.

 To turn on automatic rotation, you must have permission to create the IAM execution role and attach a permission policy to it\.
 You need both `iam:CreateRole` and `iam:AttachRolePolicy` permissions\.